Hapseleg/ComfyUI_e621_booru_toolkit/README.md

 `exclude_tags`: excludes tags based on bottom textbox

 ##### Tag Wiki Lookup node
 Gets the wiki description of a given tag.
 Output is pretty barebones but it's probably enough for most people.
-Can be used standalone through the Fetch Wiki button
+Can be used standalone through the Fetch Wiki button (I wanted to make the output show as markdown like the Markdown Note node but me JS skills are like none)
 ![Tag Wiki Lookup node showcase](./assets_gh/tag_wiki_node_showcase.png) `tags`: input any tag you want to get the wiki description of `booru`: select what image board site you want to get the info from